 In the Attenuation Editor, move the Distance and Cone Attenuations.

 In the General Settings tab of the Master Audio Bus or the sound, change the base value of Volume, Pitch, Low-pass Filter, or High-pass Filter.

 Stop the capture.
 (Alt+C)

 At this point, the Voice Inspector will have recorded all modifications to Volume/LPF/HPF on this voice.
 To see such modifications, you'll need to observe the Voice Inspector and move the time cursor within the Voice Monitor:

-Ensure you have the Voice Inspector and Voice Monitor views open.
-(By default, the Voice Profiler layout includes both.)
+Ensure you have the Voice Explorer, the Voice Inspector and Voice Monitor views open.
+(By default, the Voice Profiler layout includes them all.)

-Move the time cursor back in the Voice Monitor until you see your looping sound in the left panel, the Game Objects and Voices List, of the Voice Inspector.
+Move the time cursor back in the Voice Monitor until you see your looping sound in the Voice Explorer.
 Select the sound ("Sine" in the example below) from the list.

-Once a sound is selected in the Game Objects and Voices List, its full signal flow voice is displayed in the center panel, the Voice Graph, of the view.
+Once a sound is selected in the Voice Explorer, its full signal flow voice is displayed in the left panel, the Voice Graph, of the view.
 Selecting a node in the graph displays a specific voice path, which will update the right panel, the Contribution List, accordingly.